myltik/azure-docs.ru-ru/articles/documentdb/documentdb-time-to-live.md

 <properties
-   pageTitle="Устаревание данных в DocumentDB с использованием времени жизни | Microsoft Azure" description="Функция TTL в Microsoft Azure DocumentDB позволяет автоматически удалять документы из системы по прошествии определенного периода времени." services="documentdb" documentationCenter="" keywords="Срок жизни" authors="kiratp" manager="jhubbard" editor=""/>
+   pageTitle="Expire data in DocumentDB with time to live | Microsoft Azure" description="With TTL, Microsoft Azure DocumentDB provides the ability to have documents automatically purged from the system after a period of time." services="documentdb" documentationCenter="" keywords="time to live" authors="kiratp" manager="jhubbard" editor=""/>